garywong-bc/nrm-survey/README.md

 # NRM LimeSurvey

- applications, ready for deployment on OpenShift

 OpenShift templates for LimeSurvey, used within Natural Resources Ministries and ready for deployment on [OpenShift](https://www.openshift.com/).
 [LimeSurvey](https://www.limesurvey.org/) is an open-source PHP application with a relational database for persistent data.
 MariaDB was chosen over the usual CSI Lab PostgreSQL due to LimeSurvey supporting DB backup out-of-the-box with MariaDB, but not PostgreSQL.

-The application pod has been constrained to `maxReplicas=1` to prevent issues with multiple pods with different (possibly conflicting) Configuration Files against the same single database.

 ## Files

-* `openshift/mariadb.dc.json`: Deployment configuration for MariaDB database
+* (openshift/mariadb.dc.json): Deployment configuration for MariaDB database
-* `openshift/limesurvey.dc.json`: Deployment configuration for LimeSurvey PHP application
+* (openshift/limesurvey.dc.json): Deployment configuration for LimeSurvey PHP application
+* (application/config/config.php): Configuration used during initial install of LimeSurvey.
+It contains NRM-specific details such as the SMTP host and settings, and reply-to email addresses; most importantly, it integrates with the OpenShift pattern of exposing DB parameters as environmental variables in the shell.
+It is automatically deployed to the running container from the application's OpenShift ConfigMap.

 ## Build